Try3D/dashdot/README.md

 Dashdot allows you to easily link and delink your dotfiles so that you don't have to worry about losing your precious configuration files when swiching operating systems or computers.

 ## What are dotfiles?
-DotFiles in unix based operating systems refers to files that start with a `.` in their name.
-They are hidden according to your operating system due to [historic](https://web.archive.org/web/20140803082229/https://plus.google.com/+RobPikeTheHuman/posts/R58WgWwN9jp) reasons.
+Dotfiles in unix based operating systems are files that start with a `.` in their name.
+They are "considered" hidden according to your operating system due to [historic](https://web.archive.org/web/20140803082229/https://plus.google.com/+RobPikeTheHuman/posts/R58WgWwN9jp) reasons.
 Most applications store their config files inside these hidden folders to prevent clutter in the user's home directory.
+Keeping your dotfiles synced between multiple computers can help you get the same setup on multiple computers.

 ## Motivation
-I used to use GNU Stow to make backups store them in multiple computers and while it does an okay job at symlinking your files, it cannot do things more complicated
+I used to use GNU Stow to make backups and store dotfiles and while it does an okay job at symlinking your files, it cannot do things more complicated.
-- It expects a specific directory structure for it to work optimally
+- It expects a specific directory structure for it to work.
 - Delinking already symlinked files is a pain as you have to go back to every symlink and delete them.
-- You cannot go directly to edit `that` one file that you always edit in your configurations unless you hack together a flimsy bash script.
+- You cannot go directly to edit `that` one file that you always edit in your configurations unless you hack together a flimsy shell script.
 - It does not have good logging and error handling.

 Meet dashdot.
-A program to easily symlink your dotfiles.
+A program to easily manage your dotfiles imho.

 ## Installation
-- Install `pip` or `anaconda` from your operating system's package manager
+- Install `pip` from your operating system's package manager
 - Run

     $ `pip install dashdot`